Page updated Nov 20, 2023

 7});

-After defining backend resources they are set on the backend:
+After the resources are defined, they are set up on the backend:

 1import { defineBackend } from '@aws-amplify/backend';